kuriakariuki/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 21-reverse,reverse input.
 File 22-users_and_homes sorts users.
 File 100-empty_casks finds all empty files and directories in the current directory and all sub-directories.
+File 101-gifs ists all the files with a .gif extension in the current directory and all its sub-directories.